 You are raising a mover and a shaker, a dominator, a world changer!
 Yup.
 Your strong-willed child is poised to make a huge impact on the world around him.
 And there’s no one better to train him how to make that impact a positive one… than you!
 Whether you feel equipped for the task or not, the task is indeed yours.
 He’s your child.
 All yours.
 24 hours a day… yours!
-What does raising and disciplining a strong-willed child can be a challenge, but you have everything you need.
+Disciplining a strong-willed child can be a challenge, but you have everything you need.

 this blog occasionally uses affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. read full disclosure here